Here for our final news roundup and information overload.

 Do you agree?

-Yeah, uh the the news cycle is solely focused on Tucker.
+The news cycle is solely focused on Tucker.

-Uh Tucker's ratings uh warrant that, obviously.
+Tucker's ratings warrant that, obviously.

 Don Lemon was the lowest rated host on CNN, both in prime time and in morning, which is a very impressive thing to do in the same year.

-By the way, I mean he should get an award for that.
+By the way, I mean, he should get an award for that.

 That sounds like the New York Times getting a Pulitzer, you know.